katharinalisalin/demo-bug-template/docs/bug-documentation/change-request.md

 > background of your request.
 Linking discussions regarding this idea helps us
 > to triage it, since it has been elvaluated by the community.

 ### Use Cases

+ explain how your idea will be used by you and the community.
+Additionally, describe the benefits.

 > __Why we need this__:
 >

 ### Idea illustration <small>optional</small> { #idea-illustration }

+ provide sketches, screenshots, mockups, or external assets to illustrate your idea.
+If you have seen this change, feature, or improvement used in other static site generators or themes, please describe how it was used and incorporated.

 > __Why we need this__:
 >